Italy's right united in attempt to form government, name prime minister

 In the first round of consultations, the three rightist leaders saw Mattarella separately and there has been widespread speculation that Salvini will eventually ditch Berlusconi to forge a pact with the 5-Star.

-5-Star leader Luigi Di Maio has said he was happy to work with either the League or the outgoing center-left Democratic Party (PD), a proposal so far rejected by both parties.
+5-Star leader Luigi Di Maio has said he would be happy to work with either the League or the outgoing center-left Democratic Party (PD), a proposal so far rejected by both parties.

 The PD says it wants to go into opposition, while Salvini has refused to break with Berlusconi, which is a condition posed by Di Maio.